kody-codes/odin-recipes/README.md

 # odin-recipes
 This will be my first attempt at starting this project.
 I am going to use my HTML and CSS skills.
+I am updating the README.md file to update my progress.
+I've started editing my website with CSS!